primer/css/pages/css/getting-started/contributing.md

 #### Tables of contents

-In the style guide you can add a `{:toc}` tag to have a table of contents automatically generated.
+In the style guide you can add a `## Table of Contents` headeing to have a table of contents automatically generated.

 #### Code blocks